The Full Monty (musical): Act II

-After Pam tearfully picks up Nathan ("Man, reprise"), the men are approached on the street by local women acquaintances who have heard of their show.
+After Pam tearfully picks up Nathan ("Man (Reprise)"), the boys are brought together at the funeral of Malcolm's mother, where he is joined by Ethan in subtly announcing their relationship ("You Walk with Me").
+Later, the men are approached on the street by local women acquaintances who have heard of their show.
 Jerry declares that their show will be better than the Chippendales dancers because they'll go "the full monty"—strip all the way.
 Dave, meanwhile, quits less than a week before the show, deprecating himself as a 'fat bastard' whom no one would want to see in the nude—including his wife, Georgie.

-The boys are brought together at the funeral of Malcolm's mother, where he is joined by Ethan in subtly announcing their relationship—"You Walk with Me".

 Their secret out, all seems lost for the members of Hot Metal—their "stage name".
-But Georgie and Vicki reconfirm their love for their husbands despite their failures ("You Rule My World, reprise").
+But Georgie and Vicki reconfirm their love for their husbands despite their failures ("You Rule My World (Reprise)").
 It is also revealed the arrest publicity has spiked ticket sales.

 With not much left to lose, and a sold-out show, the men decide to go for it for one night, including Harold, who has finally gotten a job.
 Dave finds his confidence and joins the rest of the group, but Jerry has a last minute loss of his.
 Nathan convinces him to go on and he joins the boys for the final performance.
-With the support of all the friends, family, and townspeople, the boys "Let It Go!"
+With the support of friends, family, and townspeople, the boys perform one final show ("Let It Go").

 Productions

 Original Broadway production

 The Full Monty had its world premiere at the Old Globe Theatre in San Diego from June 1 through July 9, 2000.
-The show opened on Broadway at the Eugene O'Neill Theatre on October 26, 2000, and closed on September 1, 2002, after 770 performances and 35 previews.
-The production was directed by Jack O'Brien and choreographed by Jerry Mitchell, with musical direction by Ted Sperling, sets by John Arnone, lighting by Howell Binkley, and costumes by Robert Morgan.
+The show opened on Broadway at the Eugene O'Neill Theatre on October 26, 2000, and closed on September 1, 2002, after 770 regular performances and 35 previews.
+The production was directed by Jack O'Brien and choreographed by Jerry Mitchell, with musical direction by Ted Sperling, sets by John Arnone, lighting by Howell Binkley, sound design by Tom Clark, and costumes by Robert Morgan.
 The opening night cast included Patrick Wilson as Jerry, John Ellison Conlee as Dave, Marcus Neville as Harold, Jason Danieley as Malcolm, André De Shields as Horse, Romain Frugé as Ethan, Lisa Datz as Pam, Annie Golden as Georgie, Emily Skinner as Vicki, and Kathleen Freeman as Jeanette.